-- Students with a declared major in Entrepreneurship and Family Enterprise may choose to do a minor in any subject area of Business.
-See Minors for Business Students.
-Minors are not required. - Students with a declared major in another area may complete a minor in Entrepreneurship and Family Enterprise by completing either Option A or Option B, below::
+- 1. Students with a declared major in Entrepreneurship and Innovation may choose to do a minor in any subject area of Business.
+See Minors for Business Students .
+Minors are not required. - Students with a declared major in another area may complete a minor in Entrepreneurship and Innovation as specified below: